 Part 1 – System Design and Hardware Installation (this post)

-We will be tackling our goals of building a Remote Operating Gateway (GW) in two stages.
+We will tackle our goals of building a Remote Operating Gateway (GW) in two stages.
 Stage 1 will focus on operating our station from other rooms in our house (our Home Offices are prime locations for this).
 Stage 2 will involve operating our station “On The Go” from anywhere in the world that has sufficient Internet Access is available.
-We also want to enable full control of our station when operating remotely including:
+We also want to enable full control of our station when operating remotely, including:

 The first step in this project was to develop a system design (pictured above).
-We opted for an architecture which uses the Flex SDR as a third radio in Anita’s Operating Position.
-Her position is now a SO2R setup with a Yaesu FTdx5000 as the primary radio and a choice of either an Icom IC-7600 or the Flex-6700 SDR as the second active radio.
+We opted for an architecture that uses the Flex SDR as a third radio in Anita’s Operating Position.
+Her position is now an SO2R setup with a Yaesu FTdx5000 as the primary radio and a choice of either an Icom IC-7600 or the Flex-6700 SDR as the second active radio.

-The additional microHAM SMD allows the Flex-6700 SDR to have full access to and control over our entire antenna system and associated rotators.
+The additional microHAM SMD allows the Flex-6700 SDR to access and control our entire antenna system and associated rotators.

 SDR microHAM Integration